Donna Kinnair: Education and career

 Further to her positions in the healthcare sector, Kinnair has taught medical law, ethics and child protection in multiple countries including Britain, New Zealand, Russia and Kenya.
 In addition she has provided advice to the UK government on nursing and midwifery such as being part of the Prime Minister's independent commission that published the Front Line Care (Report) in 2010.

-In 2015, Kinnair was appointed Head of Nursing of the Royal College of Nursing (RCN), after which she was promoted to Director for Nursing, Policy and Practice in 2016.
+In 2015, she was appointed Head of Nursing of the Royal College of Nursing (RCN), after which she was promoted to Director for Nursing, Policy and Practice in 2016.
 In August 2018, she was appointed acting Chief Executive and General Secretary before being confirmed on a permanent basis in April 2019.

-In 2020, Kinnair had been recognised for her influence, having been listed in the 2020 Powerlist - which lists the 100 most influential Britons of African/African Caribbean descent.
+In 2020, Kinnair was recognised for her influence, having been listed in the 2020 Powerlist - which lists the 100 most influential Britons of African/African Caribbean descent.
 In 2021, Kinnair reached the top 10 of the Powerlist 2021 in recognition of her work during the COVID-19 pandemic.

+Controversies

+On 14 June 2021, Kinnair was suspended from her duties pending investigation into allegations regarding her conduct.
+On 15 June 2021, Bruce Carr KC was appointed to investigate the allegations against Kinnair.
+On 25 June 2021, the RCN Council approved a confidential settlement.

-In 2021, Kinnair resigned from her role as Chief Executive and General Secretary of the Royal College of Nursing (RCN) following a "period of ill health" due to a cycling incident.
+Om 1 July 2021, Kinnair resigned from her role as Chief Executive and General Secretary of the Royal College of Nursing (RCN) following a "period of ill health" due to a cycling incident.

+In 2025, Kinnair gave evidence to the UK Covid 19 enquiry.
+Kinnair confirmed that she had recommended her friend George Farha to the Health Secretary Matt Hancock as a PPE supplier.
+A philanthropist and Conservative Party donor, Farha had no record of supplying PPE.
+Kinnair sent multiple WhatsApp messages to Hancock introducing Farha, one highlighting that Farha was a Conservative Party donor and a personal friend of hers.
+Hancock referred Farha to the High Priority Lane, a system of awarding expedited PPE contracts during the COVID-19 pandemic that was later ruled unlawful by the High Court.